 Painting Exterior Windowsills

 Dilute your paint slightly for the first coat.
 This will help with ease of use and adhesion.
-If diluted, the paint will absorb slightly into any filler or bare masonry on your windowsill and seal the material.
+If diluted, the paint will absorb slightly into any filler or bare masonry on your windowsill, which seals the material.

 Paint right up to the edges of your windowsill and work the paint into every little gap.
 This will not only look better, but it will also help seal the windowsill and protect it from moisture, meaning your paint finish will last longer.